 Japanese people traditionally soak in natural hot springs in order to take advantage of its health benefits.
 Hot springs are believed to ease many bodily conditions such as neuralgia, muscle pain, stress, and chronic fatigue.
 For women, the onsen is believed to help maintain a beautiful skin.

 If you feel like going on an adventure, you can visit various local attractions near the place such as Ryuokyo Gorge and Kinugawa River.
-You can also visit temples in Nikko, a popular tourist destination in Tochigi Prefecture.

 - Hanayagi Plan – This plan comes with a 10-mat Japanese room that is located along a mountain stream and is ideal for two to four persons.
 It costs 18,519 yen (tax excluded) per night.

 - Nagomi Plan – This plan consists of a room located along the Yunishigawa River and is also ideal for two to four persons.
 It costs 16,667 yen (tax excluded) per night.